Andrew Irvine (mountaineer)

 Andrew Comyn "Sandy" Irvine (8 April 1902 - 8 or 9 June 1924) was a British mountaineer who took part in the 1924 British Mount Everest expedition, the third British expedition to the world's highest mountain.
-He and his climbing partner George Mallory disappeared somewhere high on the mountain's Northeast Ridge, and were reportedly last seen alive at an indeterminate distance from the summit.
-Mallory's body was found in 1999, and Irvine's partial remains were discovered in 2024.
+He and his climbing partner George Mallory disappeared high on the mountain's Northeast Ridge, and were last seen alive below the summit.
+Irvine's partial remains were discovered in 2024.

 Early life

 Irvine was born in Birkenhead, Cheshire, one of six children of historian William Fergusson Irvine (1869–1962) and Lilian Davies-Colley (1870–1950).

 His father's family had Scottish and Welsh roots, while his mother was from an old Cheshire family.
 He was a cousin of journalist and writer Lyn Irvine, and also of pioneering female surgeon Eleanor Davies Colley and of political activist Harriet Shaw Weaver.

 He was educated at Birkenhead School and Shrewsbury School, where he demonstrated a natural engineering acumen, able to improvise fixes or improvements to almost anything mechanical.
 During the First World War, he created a small stir at the War Office by sending them a design for a synchronisation gear to allow a machine gun to fire from a propeller-driven aeroplane through the propeller without damaging its blades, and also a design for a gyroscopic stabiliser for aircraft.

 He was also a keen sportsman and particularly excelled at rowing.
 His prodigious ability as a rower made him a star of the 1919 'Peace Regatta' at Henley with the Royal Shrewsbury School Boat Club, and propelled him to Merton College, Oxford, to study engineering.
 At Oxford, he joined the Oxford University Mountaineering Club, and was also a member of the Oxford crew for the Oxford and Cambridge Boat Race in 1922 and a member of the winning crew in 1923, the only time Oxford won between 1913 and 1937.

 Irvine had an affair with a former chorus girl named Marjory Agnes Standish Summers (née Thompson).
 Marjory was married to the steel magnate Henry Hall Summers and was 33 years younger than her husband.
 Summers was one of the sons of founder John Summers, of John Summers & Sons, a steel company.
 While Irvine was on Everest, Henry began divorce proceedings against Marjory.